coopernurse/node-pool/README.md

 ## Max Age Object Eviction

-By setting `maxAgeMillis` the evictor will inspect idle items in the pool and `destroy` any objects have been created more than `maxAgeMillis` ago.
+By setting `maxAgeMillis` the evictor will inspect idle items in the pool and `destroy` any objects that have been created more than `maxAgeMillis` ago.

 ## Priority Queueing